MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/Enter-PSSession.md

 `Receive-PSSession` cmdlets to disconnect from or re-connect to an interactive session.

-Starting with PowerShell 6.0 you can use Secure Shell (SSH) to establish a connection to a remote computer, if SSH is available on the local computer and the remote computer is configured with a PowerShell SSH endpoint.
+Starting with PowerShell 6.0 you can use Secure Shell (SSH) to establish a connection to a remote computer.
+You must have SSH on the local computer and the remote computer must be configured with a PowerShell SSH endpoint.
 The benefit an SSH based PowerShell remote session is that it works across multiple platforms (Windows, Linux, macOS).
 For SSH based remoting you use the **HostName** parameter set to specify the remote computer and relevant connection information.
 For more